 Powered Flight in Canada: The First 50 Years Coin Series

-This 1991 Canadian $20 AEA Silver Dart Sterling Silver Coin is part of the first ten-coin series commemorating the Powered Flight in Canada: The First 50 Years.
+This 1991 Canadian $20 de Havilland Beaver Sterling Silver Coin is part of the first ten-coin series commemorating the Powered Flight in Canada: The First 50 Years.
 Each coin commemorates an aviation hero and his achievements.
 These coins are composed of sterling silver and have a 24 karat gold covered cameo portrait of an aviation hero.
-This coin is the third coin in the series and features the A.E.A.
-Silver Dart.
+This coin is the fourth coin in the series and features the de Havilland Beaver.

-1991 Canadian $20 Aviation Series I: AEA Silver Dart Sterling Silver Coin (Coin 3 of 10) comes encapsulated in a specially designed an aluminium clamshell case (in the shape of a wing) lined with flock, protected by a custom beauty box and Certificate of Authenticity.
+1991 Canadian $20 Aviation Series I: de Havilland Beaver Sterling Silver Coin (Coin 4 of 10) comes encapsulated in a specially designed an aluminium clamshell case (in the shape of a wing) lined with flock, protected by a custom beauty box and Certificate of Authenticity.

 Note: The photo of this item is a stock image only.